zagorski32611/solidity-workshop-1/tutorials/2016-06-30-contract-oriented-programming-I.md

 }
 ```

-The first function in the test contract simply runs the modifier, then returns true if it passes the guard.
-This means the function will return `true` if the balance of the account is equal to or higher then the provided value, otherwise it returns false.
+The first function in the test contract simply runs the modifier and returns true if it passes.
+This means the function will return `true` if the balance of the caller is equal to or higher then the provided value, otherwise it returns false.
 Next, there are two simple functions to check if the modifier works as intended.
 Finally there are two functions to check that the body of the transfer function works as intended.

 This makes testing the transfer function easier.
-If for example the modifier tests are fine, but the transfer function does not work as intended, it is clearly something wrong with the transfer function, and conversely, if the modifier tests fail then we can't expect the transfer function to work properly until the modifier is fixed, and the more complexity there is, the more it will benefit from the clarity.
+If the modifier tests passes but the transfer function does not, it is clearly something wrong with the transfer function.
+If the modifier tests fail then we can't expect the transfer function to work properly until the modifier is fixed.

 ### Complications

 The COP modifier approach does not come without issues.

 When using normal functions, without modifiers, it is possible to return an error code when something goes wrong.
 In the example contract, we would perhaps have wanted to return a different error code depending on whether the transfer was successful, if it failed because the caller was blacklisted, or if it failed because the callers balance was too low.
-This can be very useful when a function is expected to be called by other contracts.
-Modifiers are a bit heavy handed, as the only thing they can really do at this point is to throw, which terminates the VM and reverts all changes, or simply return, which returns the null value for every return param.
+This can be very useful when a function is called by other contracts.
+Modifiers are a bit heavy handed in this respect because the only thing they can really do (at this point) is to throw, which terminates the VM and reverts all changes, or return, which returns the null value of all return params.

-Another issue is of course the classical problem when "things go formal" - code becomes much more difficult to write.
+Another issue is of course the classical problem that arises when "things go formal" - code becomes much more difficult to write.
 An example would be a function that is made up of several nested conditionals, and each block contains a lot of logic.
 Gavin's example uses a vote rejection function that is called after the transfer logic (and its guards) has been run, but things can be a lot more complex; the vote function is called by default, and the custom modifier on that function takes no argument, but what if different functions should be called depending on whether or not the transaction was successful, and those in turn has similar conditions in them.
 It could get much more difficult to write that using proper COP.

 ### Conclusion